Are you thinking about moving to Austria?

 You will become a more interesting person

-After living in four countries myself, I have met tens of thousands of people over the last 30 years that have lived and traveled all over the world.
+After living in five countries myself, and traveling to another 50 or so, I have met tens of thousands of people over the last 30 years that have lived and traveled all over the world.
 Just like me.

 After all, when you have worked in an Austrian company, spent your holidays in a secluded cabin in the Austrian Alps or on a trip to Spain or the Netherlands, gone shopping for the day to Slovakia, or to a concert in the Czech Republic, your experiences are just going to be far broader than someone who has not.